-Our Common Stock is listed on the Nasdaq Global Market of The Nasdaq Stock Market LLC ("Nasdaq") under the symbols "ZVSA".
-On April 11, 2023, the last quoted sale price for our Common Stock as reported on Nasdaq was \$1.69.
-Because the exercise prices of the PIPE Warrants and the Public Warrants are greater than the current market price of our Common Stock, such warrants are unlikely to be exercised and therefore the Company does not expect to receive any proceeds from such exercise of the warrants in the near term.
+Our Common Stock is listed on the Nasdaq Global Market of The Nasdaq Stock Market LLC ("Nasdaq") under the symbol "ZVSA."
+On April 25, 2023, the last quoted sale price for our Common Stock as reported on Nasdaq was \$1.61.
+There is no established public trading market for the warrants being offered hereby, and we do not expect a market to develop.
+Without an active trading market, the liquidity of the warrants will be limited.
+In addition, we do not intend to list the warrants on Nasdaq, any other national securities exchange or any other trading system.